-No person shall bring any animal into any building owned or controlled by the University with the exception of Service or Support animals having prior campus approval.
-Additionally, no person shall bring to the campus grounds an animal that is not restrained by a leash not to exceed five feet in length.
-Animals which are leashed but unattended shall be considered at large.

-.01 Owners of approved Service or Support animals are responsible for upholding and complying with the conditions outlined in their Care Plan Agreement.
+- .01 No person shall bring any animal into any building owned or controlled by the University, except an approved Service Dog or Emotional Support Animal (ESA) (in residence only), without prior campus approval.
+When outdoors, all animals must be restrained by a leash not to exceed six feet in length.
+Animals cannot be left unattended even if leashed. - .02 Owners of an approved Service Dog or Emotional Support Animal (ESA) are responsible for upholding and complying with the conditions outlined in their Care Plan Agreement.

-(Sanction Range: Warning Probation or Disciplinary Probation.
-Special conditions include possible Denial of Campus Residency Held in Abeyance, forfeiture of having the animal on campus, and/or Denial of Campus Residency.)
+(Sanction Range: Warning Probation, Disciplinary Probation, Denial of Campus Residency Held in Abeyance, or Denial of Campus Residency.
+Special conditions include forfeiture of having the animal on campus, restitution for any damages)